BrianJConway/CS480_Graphics/README.md

 ## PA4: Model Loader
 This is a model loader that works with .obj files.
 It loads the model data from a file, randomizes the colors of each vertex, then slowly rotates the model.
 To run this project ```cd PA4``` then follow the instructions in the README.md.

+## PA5: Assimp Model Loader
+This is a model loader that uses Assimp to load in .obj files.
+It loads the model data from a file, randomizes the colors of each vertex, then slowly rotates the model.
+To run this project ```cd PA5``` then follow the instructions in the README.md.